tibel/Caliburn.Light/doc/composition.md

 # Screens, Conductors and Composition

-Actions, Coroutines and Conventions tend to draw the most attention to Caliburn.Micro, but the Screens and Conductors piece is probably most important to understand if you want your UI to be engineered well.
+The Screens and Conductors piece of Caliburn.Light is probably most important to understand if you want your UI to be engineered well.
 It’s particularly important if you want to leverage composition.
 The terms Screen, Screen Conductor and Screen Collection have more recently been codified by Jeremy Miller during his work on the book "Presentation Patterns" for Addison Wesley.
-While these patterns are primarily used in CM by inheriting ViewModels from particular base classes, it’s important to think of them as roles rather than as View-Models.
+While these patterns are primarily used in CL by inheriting ViewModels from particular base classes, it’s important to think of them as roles rather than as View-Models.
 In fact, depending on your architecture, a Screen could be a UserControl, Presenter or ViewModel.
 That’s getting a little ahead of ourselves though.
 First, let’s talk about what these things are in general.

 ### Theory